 The ability to speak two languages neither predicts heightened intelligence nor makes someone smarter.
 However, there are several educational benefits of ESL.

-In addition to strengthening executive function, children who hear two languages as they start to learn sounds have an early-learning advantage.
+In addition to strengthening information acuity, children who hear two languages as they start to learn sounds have an early-learning advantage.
 Infants who hear more than one language are better able to develop additional sounds and words as they learn to speak, which gives them an edge in speech and language development.

-There are also many benefits of ESL for school-age children.
+There are also many benefits of ESL for young children.
 According to the U.S. Department of Education, compared to their monolingual peers, bilinguals have an easier time with the following cognitive tasks:

-In addition, while bilinguals are learning a new language, they are also acquiring a blocking technique that helps them choose the right word from one language while blocking the same word from the other.
-Students use this same technique to ignore distracting information while working on classroom assignments.
+In addition, while ESL students are learning a new language, they are also acquiring a blocking technique that helps them choose the right word from one language while blocking the same word from the other.
+Learners use this same technique to ignore distracting information while working on classroom assignments.

 There are also some interesting social-emotional benefits of ESL for school children.
-One is tied to the ability to block out irrelevant information and concentrate on a specific task or direction.
-When bilinguals experience or witness difficult interpersonal interactions, they can better understand both sides of a situation.
+When dual language learners experience or witness difficult interpersonal interactions, they can better understand both sides of a situation.
 Because they can block out what they already know, they can focus on a viewpoint other than their own or see both sides of an issue.

-In addition, students who speak two languages can maintain stronger ties with their communities as well as make friends with a greater variety of children.
+In addition, students who speak two languages can maintain strong ties with their communities while making friends with a greater variety of classmates.

 The Benefits for Adults and the Aging

 The benefits of ESL are also evident in older populations.
 As people age, they lose the ability to perform complex tasks.
 The brain function needed to plan, schedule and multitask appears to diminish, and older people are less able to adapt to unfamiliar circumstances.
-A 2013 Journal of Neuroscience study reported that “lifelong bilingualism attenuates age-related declines in perceptual task switching.”
-Moreover, according to researcher Brian Gold, the study found that “bilingual seniors use their brains more efficiently than monolingual seniors.”
+A study on neurobiology and brain reserve in aging populations reports that bilingualism may help the cognitive abilities of aging people by delaying the onset of symptoms associated with neurodegeneration by up to five years.
+In the course of the study, researchers concluded that the older a person is, the more bilingualism may have a relative protective effect on the brain’s language network.

 The Benefits of ESL Classes

 The benefits of ESL often start in the classroom.
 A well-designed ESL program fosters English language acquisition but not at the expense of a student’s native language.
-The Intercultural Development Research Association encourages the maintenance and retention of native languages for several reasons, including personal identity, family and community connections, academic achievement and future employment opportunities.
+Researchers have studied the role of bilingualism and biculturalism as assets in positive psychology and concluded that the positive factors include personal identity, family and community connections, academic achievement and future employment opportunities.

 Personal identity — A well-structured ESL class, taught by an engaging and empathetic teacher, will prioritize students’ personal identities.
 There is inherent pride in knowing the language of your culture and heritage.
 When an ESL class teaches both academic and social English while preserving students’ fluency in their native languages, the students develop a sense of historic identity and cultural connection.

 Future employment opportunities — Bilingual adults can enjoy more employment opportunities than their monolingual colleagues.
-The demand for well-educated bilinguals continues to grow worldwide.
+The demand for well-educated bilinguals continues to grow worldwide as the global business model expands.

 Changes in global financial and social climates continue to reveal the benefits of ESL programs.
 An experienced educator can adapt to this trend by earning a master’s degree in ESL education.
-By taking the required courses for a degree program like the one offered at Lamar University Online, you can earn an advanced degree in teacher leadership while preparing for ESL education certification.
+By taking the required courses for a degree program like the one offered online through Lamar University, you can earn an advanced degree in teacher leadership while preparing for ESL education certification.